yokurang/logo-crawler/README.md

 * Please keep 3rd party dependencies to a minimum, unless you feel there's an essential reason to add a dependency.
 * We use [Nix](https://nixos.org/nix/) for package management.
 If you add your dependencies to `default.nix`, then it's easy for us to run your code.
 Install nix and launch the environment with `nix-shell` (works on Linux, macOS, and most unixes).

+Feel free to complete as much or as little of the project as you'd like.
+Spare your time from implementing features that would be time consuming or uninteresting, and focus instead on parts that would make for better discussion when reviewing together.
+Make notes of ideas, bugs, and deficiencies to discuss together.

+We recommend not using GPT, Copilot, or similar tools to generate code for this project, but if you do, please label that code clearly so we know what code you personally wrote.
+That code is rarely up to our standard, so we don't want it to reflect negatively on our assessment.

 There's no time limit.
 Spend as much or as little time on it as you'd like.
 Clone this git repository (don't fork), and push to a new repository when you're ready to share.
 We'll schedule a follow-up call to review.